andrew/ultimate-awesome/README.md

 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [awesome-tcb](https://github.com/CloudKits/awesome-tcb) - AWESOME of Tencent Cloud Base 😎.
 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.
-- [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 With repository stars⭐ and forks🍴.
 - [awesome-video-prediction](https://github.com/dadadadawjb/awesome-video-prediction) - A curated list of awesome video prediction papers.
 - [favorites-links](https://github.com/damoclesgil/favorites-links) - ⭐️ My Awesome Favorites List.